 - A safer home for you and your family

 - Switchboard & wiring that complies with current ASNZS3000:2007 standards

-- Correctly labelled switchboard – in the even of a fault, you are able to know exactly what circuit has tripped without touching the switch board
+- Correctly labelled switchboard – in the event of a fault, you are able to know exactly what circuit has tripped without touching the switchboard